-- Read the article out loud

-- Wait 5-10 minutes

-- Now read the article again, silently

-- Please answer the questions that the interviewer asks you
+- Read the article. - Be prepared to answer the questions that the interviewer asks.

 TEA Reading Rubric

 Fluency Comprehension Accuracy Vocabulary

 0 0 0 0

 Cannot Read Cannot recall Mispronounces Does not understand

 information from most words how to define words

 passage using context clues

 1 1 1 1

 Reads passage but Does not summarize Mispronounces 6 or Knows the

 does not read passage correctly or more words contextual meanings

 complete sentences includes not detail of 0-1 selected

 fluidly from reading words

 sample in summary

 2 2 2 2

 Reads sentences Summarizes passage Mispronounces 3-5 Knows the

 somewhat fluidly but leaves out detail words contextual meanings

 while missing some or includes some of 2-4 selected

 punctuation and detail from sample words

 inflection

 3 3 3 3

 Reads fluidly with Summarizes passage Mispronounces 0-2 Knows the

 inflection concisely recalling words contextual meanings

 most details in of all 5 selected

 sample words.

 Total Score